vacp2p/rfc-index/waku/standards/core/17/rln-relay.md

 For more details about the proof generation check [RLN](../../../../vac/32/rln-v1.md) The proof generation relies on the knowledge of two pieces of private information i.e., `sk` and `authPath`.
 The `authPath` is a subset of Merkle tree nodes by which a peer can prove the inclusion of its `pk` in the group. <!-- TODO refer to RLN RFC for authPath def -->
 The proof generation also requires a set of public inputs which are: the Merkle tree root `merkle_root`, the current `epoch`, and the message for which the proof is going to be generated.
 In `17/WAKU2-RLN-RELAY`, the message is the concatenation of `WakuMessage`'s  `payload` filed and its `contentTopic` i.e., `payload||contentTopic`.

 #### Group Synchronization

 Proof generation relies on the knowledge of Merkle tree root `merkle_root` and `authPath` which both require access to the membership Merkle tree.
-Getting access to the Merkle tree can be done in various ways.
+Getting access to the Merkle tree can be done in various ways:

-One way is that all the peers construct the tree locally.
+1. Peers construct the tree locally.
 This can be done by listening to the registration and deletion events emitted by the membership contract.
 Peers MUST update the local Merkle tree on a per-block basis.
 This is discussed further in the [Merkle Root Validation](#merkle-root-validation) section.

-Another approach for synchronizing the state of slashed `pk`s is to disseminate such information through a p2p GossipSub network to which all peers are subscribed.
+2. For synchronizing the state of slashed `pk`s, disseminate such information through a `pubsubTopic` to which all peers are subscribed.
-This is in addition to sending the deletion transaction to the membership contract.
+A deletion transaction SHOULD occur on the membership contract.
 The benefit of an off-chain slashing is that it allows real-time removal of spammers as opposed to on-chain slashing in which peers get informed with a delay, where the delay is due to mining the slashing transaction.

 For the group synchronization, one important security consideration is that peers MUST make sure they always use the most recent Merkle tree root in their proof generation.
 The reason is that using an old root can allow inference about the index of the user's `pk` in the membership tree hence compromising user privacy and breaking message unlinkability.

 #### Routing

 Upon the receipt of a PubSub message via [`11/WAKU2-RELAY`](../11/relay.md) protocol, the routing peer parses the `data` field as a `WakuMessage` and gets access to the `RateLimitProof` field.
 The peer then validates the `RateLimitProof`  as explained next.

 ##### Epoch Validation
-If the `epoch` attached to the message is more than `max_epoch_gap` apart from the routing peer's current `epoch` then the message is discarded and considered invalid.
+If the `epoch` attached to the `WakuMessage` is more than `max_epoch_gap`, apart from the routing peer's current `epoch`, then the `WakuMessage` MUST be discarded and considered invalid.
 This is to prevent a newly registered peer from spamming the system by messaging for all the past epochs.
 `max_epoch_gap` is a system parameter for which we provide some recommendations in section [Recommended System Parameters](#recommended-system-parameters).

 ##### Merkle Root Validation
 The routing peers MUST check whether the provided Merkle root in the `RateLimitProof` is valid.
 It can do so by maintaining a local set of valid Merkle roots, which consist of `acceptable_root_window_size` past roots.
 These roots refer to the final state of the Merkle tree after a whole block consisting of group changes is processed.
 The Merkle roots are updated on a per-block basis instead of a per-event basis.
 This is done because if Merkle roots are updated on a per-event basis, some peers could send messages with a root that refers to a Merkle tree state that might get invalidated while the message is still propagating in the network, due to many registrations happening during this time frame.